huit/puppet-ipa/README.md

 ####`sssdtoolspkg`

-SSSD tools package.
+SSSD tools package name.

 Defaults to 'sssd-tools'

 ####`sssd`

-Controls the option to start the SSSD service.
+Controls the option to start the SSSD service if its not defined elsewhere.
+Note: Set to false if the SSSD service is defined in your site specific modules.

 Defaults to 'true'.